 In which I review Madame Bovary, Gustave Flaubert’s celebrated 1856 novel about a young woman trapped in a loveless marriage with a dull country doctor, who spirals into a life of adultery, overspending and self-destruction.

 What it’s about: Normandy, France, the 1820s.
-Charles Bovary, a young doctor in a provincial French town, marries Emma, the young daughter of one of his farmer patients.
-Emma, who is intelligent and accomplished, quickly grows bored with married life, and yearns for the romance and sophistication she has read about in novels and magazines.
+Charles Bovary, a young doctor in a provincial French town, marries Emma, the daughter of one of his farmer patients.
+Emma, who is intelligent and accomplished, quickly grows bored with marriage, yearning for the romance and sophistication she has read about in novels and magazines.
 Fearing for his wife’s health, Charles moves them to the larger town of Yonville.
 Emma gives birth to a daughter, but shows little interest in motherhood, spending money extravagantly and falling in love with Léon Dupuis, a young legal clerk.
 Panicked by their attachment, Léon leaves for Paris.
-Rodolphe Boulanger, a wealthy landowner and womanizer, brings a servant to Charles’ surgery for treatment.
-Charmed by Emma, Boulanger makes a plan to seduce her, and invites her to go riding for the sake of her health, eventually declaring his love for her during a village fête.
+Emma is romanced by Rodolphe Boulanger, a wealthy landowner and womanizer, who falsely declares his love for her during a village fête.
 The affair continues for four years, until Emma insists they run away together.
 On the night of their planned departure, Boulanger breaks off the affair and leaves town.
-A devastated Emma becomes seriously ill, and briefly embraces religion.
-To aid her recovery, Charles takes Emma to the opera in Rouen, where they re-encounter Léon.
-Emma and Léon consummate their relationship, and Emma pretends to take weekly music lessons in Rouen as a way to continue the affair.
-Emma’s overspending pushes her into serious debt, and she is manipulated by the merchant-moneylender Lheureux into selling part of Charles’ estate.
-Lheureux calls in Emma’s debt and threatens to repossess her home.
-Emma begs for money from Léon, Boulanger and the local notary but without success.
-In despair, she visits the apothecary and swallows arsenic, and suffers a slow and agonising death.
-Charles abandons himself to his grief, giving up his work and selling his possessions to pay off Lheureux.
+A devastated Emma becomes seriously ill.
+To aid her recovery, Charles takes her to the opera in Rouen, where they re-encounter Léon.
+Emma and Léon reignite their relationship, and Emma pretends to take weekly music lessons in Rouen to continue seeing him.
+Now in serious debt, the baliffs threaten to repossess the family home.
+Unable to borrow money, Emma visits the apothecary and swallows arsenic, and suffers a slow and agonising death.
+Charles abandons himself to his grief, giving up his work and selling his possessions to pay off the debts.
 He dies suddenly, and his daughter is sent to live with relatives, who send her to work in a cotton mill.
-The novel ends with the pharmacist Homais, whose business grows in success following Charles’ death and leads to his advancement in local society, eventually being awarded the Legion of Honour.

 Why it’s a classic: Madame Bovary was a sensation from its initial publication, in serial form, in 1856.
 Flaubert’s presentation of adultery, while tame by today’s standards, was shocking enough to land him and his publisher in court on charges of blasphemy and corrupting public morality.
 Flaubert won the case and the story was published in novel form, becoming a national bestseller.
 (In a nice touch, Flaubert dedicated the book to the lawyer who secured his acquittal).
 Madame Bovary made Flaubert one of the most famous writers in the world, admired by his peers George Sand, Émile Zola and Ivan Turgenev.
 He became a leading exponent of literary realism, in which the details of ordinary life are communicated in clear precise language, with a focus on the psychological lives of its often unheroic characters.